marvintran/Melodia/README.md

 ## Description

-By using the device's local storage, people will be able to manage their libraries of songs.
-With Melodia, music listeners will be able to play local content, browse their music libraries to find songs and create playlists to listen to.
+With Melodia, people will be able to manage their libraries of songs.
+Music listeners will be able to play local content, browse their music libraries to find songs and create playlists to listen to.
 A special feature of Melodia will be the ability to create an account and add playlists to their profile to share with others.

 ## Audience